binerogroup/documentation/_sources/networking/router/static-routing.rst.txt

 .. note::

-   The next-hop of a routing entry will need to be reachable *and on a common network* (that is a network to which both the sending and receiving router are connected).
+   The next hop of a routing entry will need to be reachable *and on a common network* (that is a network to which both the sending and receiving router has).

    Routing cannot rely on routing to reach a gateway, all gateways need to be directly accessible.
 A link-network is commonly use for this (but any subnet will suffice when the routers are both connected to it), see